Rainmakerprotocol/SM_App/phased_plan.md

 ### **2. GPS Integration**

+> _Decision Update (`DL-006`): Until backend finalizes telemetry expectations, the mobile app will request a high-accuracy fix for up to 10 seconds, fall back to the last cached coordinate if available, and otherwise mark `gps_unavailable=true` while still allowing the punch to proceed.
+Backend/security can override this policy later without rewiring the UI._

 #### **2.1 Request Permissions**

 - Prompt for foreground location on first launch of Punch screen; defer background access until Phase 2+.